FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Leib, Leibe, Leibner, Leiber, Leibnitz, Leipnitz, Leibler, Leible, Leibl, Leiblin, Leibesman, Leiblein, Laib, Laible and many more.

 This web page shows only a small excerpt of our Leib research.
-Another 214 words (15 lines of text) covering the years 1646, 1711, 1716, and 1844 are included under the topic Early Leib History in all our PDF Extended History products.
+Another 214 words (15 lines of text) covering the years 1646, 1711, 1716, and 1844 are included under the topic Early Leib History in all our PDF Extended History products and printed products wherever possible.

-Another 64 words (5 lines of text) are included under the topic Early Leib Notables in all our PDF Extended History products.
+Another 32 words (2 lines of text) are included under the topic Early Leib Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: